 - Competence: the skills, knowledge and qualifications you will gain throughout your career will make you a more competent and confident professional.
 Continuous development and study to improve your existing skills or gain new ones will reflect in your work as you become more positive and self-assured.

 - Confidentiality: another way to build trust in your care work relationships is by respecting the trust placed in you by another.
 Generally, the interactions between a care worker and their clients should be noted, but they do not need to be discussed with other people unless there is a particular need for it.

 What Qualifications Does Health & Social Care Require?

-The Health and Social Care Level 3 RQF Diploma is an ideal qualification for all levels of professionals, as well as aspiring beginners.
-This nationally recognised qualification was built was to cover all the ground knowledge that you will need in a care-based position.
-It covers important aspects of health and social care work such as:
+The Health and Social Care Level 3 RQF Diploma is an ideal qualification for all levels of professionals, as well as aspiring social workers.
+This nationally recognised qualification was built to cover all the core knowledge that you will need in a care-based position.
+It covers important aspects of health and social care work, such as:

 - Safeguarding and protection in care settings

 - Personal and professional behaviour in adult care

 - The principles of infection prevention and control